Check out the latest Service News from Tubelite Inc.

 About Tubelite Inc.

 For more than 70 years, glazing contractors have counted on Tubelite’s dependable service, fabrication and distribution of architectural aluminum products.
-Part of Apogee Enterprises, Inc., the company is an […]
+Part of Apogee Enterprises, Inc., the company is […]

 Continuing its consistent growth, Tubelite Inc. has completed a 30,000-square-foot expansion at its facility in Walker, Michigan.
 This location includes the company’s corporate office, fabrication, warehouse and shipping operations.
 The addition will utilize standardized work and assembly line techniques to improve overall quality and productivity.